Learn how generative AI in healthcare is enhancing diagnostics, personalizing treatment plans, and improving operational efficiencies.

 Cancer Treatment

 For example, a new GenAI tool forecasts patient survival and recommends treatment plans based on medical imaging of cancerous tumors.
-With AI analysis of lung CT scans, doctors can more accurately predict the likelihood of a patient developing cancer within 6 years.
+With AI analysis of lung CT scans, doctors can more accurately predict the likelihood of a patient developing cancer within six years.

 Drug Discovery